-Summary Najdi is one of the varieties of the Arabic language spoken by Saudi Arabs.
+Introduction / History Najdi is one of the varieties of the Arabic language spoken by Saudi Arabs.
 Saudi Arabia is sometimes called, "The Land of The Two Holy Mosques," in reference to Mecca and Medina, the two holiest places in Islam.
-The public practice of any religion other than Islam (including Christianity and Judaism), the presence of churches, and possession of non-Islamic religious materials is not allowed.
 Saudi Arabian dress follows strictly the principles of hijab, the Islamic principle of modesty.

-Outreach Ideas Pray the few believers among the Saudis will grow in sharing and discussing God's Word with their families and communities.
+What are their needs?
+The few believers among the Najdi Arabs can grow in sharing and discussing God's Word with their families and communities.

 Widespread, especially in interior areas, including Al Hudud ash Shamaliyah, Al Jawf, Al Qasim, and Ha’il provinces; Al Madinah Province, Ta’if area and east; in south, western portions of Najran and ’Asir provinces, with a small border area in Jizan Province; all but the southeast of Ar Riyad Province, northern portions of Ash Sharqiyah Province; northeastern Tabuk Province.
 (Source: Ethnologue 2016)